-And that's important, because when grilling, you want to sear your meats well, which is only possible with very high heat.
+And that's important because when grilling, you want to sear your meats well, which is only possible with very high heat.
 Lighter pans will cool off when you place your meat in them, even if you've let the meat come to room temperature before cooking (as you should).

-Another difference between a grill pan and an actual grill is size.
+Another difference between a grill pan and an actual grill is the size.
 Even a 12-inch grill pan will only hold two steaks comfortably, and it's never a good idea to crowd your pan, especially when you're cooking steaks.
 Thus this method works best if you're cooking for fewer people.
 You could double your capacity by using two grill pans, or a ridged, cast-iron griddle that fits across two burners on your stovetop.
-Here's more about cooking a perfect steak on a cast iron skillet.
+Here's more about cooking a perfect steak on a cast-iron skillet.

-Countertop Grills: A Pale Substitute
+Countertop Grills: a Pale Substitute